2020_Native Vote Logo_white bkgrd.png

 NV graphic-voter reg.png

-In 2022, we had deeper partnerships with tribal governments and leaders than ever before, we engaged artists and influencers, put up billboards around the state, and had thousands of one-on-one conversations with voters.
+In 2022, we had deeper partnerships with tribal governments and leaders than ever before.
+We engaged artists and influencers, put up billboards around the state, and had thousands of one-on-one conversations with voters.
 Ultimately, the work of Native Vote led to high turnout in tribal communities.
 In a year when overall voter turnout declined by 2.7% from 2018 in Wisconsin, turnout in Native American communities stayed steady.
 We saw voter turnout increases by 130 percent in Red Cliff and 75 percent in Menominee.

 What can’t be demonstrated in numbers are the interactions we have with the people we work with and the gratitude and trust that comes across due to the years we dedicated to building those relationships.